Economy of Iran: Oil and gas industry

 Iran possesses 10% of the world's proven oil reserves and 15% of its gas reserves.
-Domestic oil and gas along with hydroelectric power facilities provide power.
+Domestic oil and gas along with hydroelectric power facilities provide electical power for its nationwide grids.
 Energy wastage in Iran amounts to six or seven billion dollars per year, much higher than the international norm.
 Iran recycles 28% of its used oil and gas, whereas some other countries reprocess up to 60%.
 In 2008 Iran paid $84 billion in subsidies for oil, gas and electricity.
 It is the world's third largest consumer of natural gas after United States and Russia.
 In 2010 Iran completed its first nuclear power plant at Bushehr with Russian assistance.

 Iran has been a major oil exporter since 1913.
 The country's major oil fields lie in the central and southwestern parts of the western Zagros mountains.
 Oil is also found in northern Iran and in the Persian Gulf.
 In 1978, Iran was the fourth largest oil producer, OPEC's second largest oil producer and second largest exporter.
 Following the 1979 revolution the new government reduced production.
 A further decline in production occurred as result of damage to oil facilities during the Iraq-Iran war.

-Oil production rose in the late 1980s as pipelines were repaired and new Gulf fields exploited.
+Oil production rose in the late 1980s as pipelines were repaired and new Persian Gulf fields exploited.
 By 2004, annual oil production reached 1.4 billion barrels producing a net profit of $50 billion.
-Iranian Central Bank data show a declining trend in the share of Iranian exports from oil-products (FY 2006: 84.9%, 2007/2008: 86.5%, 2008/2009: 85.5%, 2009/2010: 79.8%, FY 2010 (first three quarters): 78.9%).
+Iranian Central Bank data show a declining trend in the share of Iranian exports from oil-products (FY 2006: 84.9%, 2007/2008: 86.5%, 2008/2009: 85.5%, 2009/2010: 79.8%, FY 2010 (first three-quarters): 78.9%).
 Iranian officials estimate that Iran's annual oil and gas revenues could reach $250 billion by 2015 once current projects come on stream.